berkeracir/ceng435/part2/README.md

 `chmod +x update_nodes.sh`
 `./update_nodes.sh <GENI-Username> <Path-To-GENI-SSHKEY>`

+# remote_run_nodes.sh
+This script is used to run the uploaded scripts on remote hosts.
+It opens new gnome terminals separately.
+You are free on the remote host terminals after the execution of scripts.

+`chmod +x update_nodes.sh`
+`./update_nodes.sh <GENI-Username> <Path-To-GENI-SSHKEY>`

 # destination.py
 Script that runs on Destination. **Note that** it closes itself after 10 seconds